gopasspw/gopass/docs/config.md

 - To display all values: `gopass config`
 - To display a single value: `gopass config generate.autoclip`
 - To update a single value: `gopass config generate.autoclip false`
-- As many other sub-commands this command accepts a `--store` flag to operate on a given sub-store, provided the sub-store is a remote one.
+- Like many other sub-commands this command accepts a `--store` flag to operate on a given sub-store.
+The sub-store must be initialized.

 ### Configuration format